nextflow-io/training/docs/basic_training/tower.md

 ## Basic concepts

-Nextflow Tower is the centralized command post for data management and pipelines.
-It brings monitoring, logging and observability to distributed workflows and simplifies the deployment of pipelines on any cloud, cluster or laptop.
+Nextflow Tower is the centralized command post for data management and workflows.
+It brings monitoring, logging and observability to distributed workflows and simplifies the deployment of workflows on any cloud, cluster or laptop.

 Nextflow tower core features include:

--   The launching of pre-configured pipelines with ease.
+-   The launching of pre-configured workflows with ease.
 -   Programmatic integration to meet the needs of an organization.
--   Publishing pipelines to shared workspaces.
+-   Publishing workflows to shared workspaces.
 -   Management of the infrastructure required to run data analysis at scale.

 !!! tip